Find fact sheets about our program, tools for health professionals, and communication resources on this page from the Climate and Health Program.

 - Extreme Weather Toolkits for Health Professionals

 We created toolkits to help local governments, local health departments, and citizens in Wisconsin preparing for and responding to different weather-related emergencies.
-These toolkits include background information, practical response strategies, and communication tools (such as media releases, talking points, definitions, and useful reference materials).
+We also created one-page fact sheets to accompany each toolkit, which are intended for a general audience.
+These toolkits and fact sheets include background information, practical response strategies, and communication tools (such as media releases, talking points, definitions, and useful reference materials).

 - Wisconsin Heat Vulnerability Index